jordanthomas/design-system/CONTRIBUTING.md

 ### Visual Regression Testing

-We use a tool called [Loki](https://loki.js.org/) which builds on top of [Storybook](https://storybook.js.org/).
-Loki will go through each story in our Storybook docs (either from a storybook server or from the static site) and take a screenshot.
-Later on it will compare those screenshots to the current state of things to identify diffs.
-The concepts are pretty simple, Loki uses a `reference` folder to store the current 'approved' screenshots, after you make changes you can create new screenshots of the current state.
-Those screenshots will be stored in the `current` directory.
-When running the visual regression test command it will simply compare the `current` to the `references` and generate a new image for any that do not look the same, those generated images will be placed in the `difference` directory.
+Our visual regression test suite uses a few different tools, mainly: [Loki](https://loki.js.org/), [RegViz](https://github.com/reg-viz/reg-cli/), and [Storybook](https://storybook.js.org/).
+Loki will take screenshots of each Storybook story in our documentation.
+While Loki can handle testing (diffing) images we use RegCLI instead.
+This allows us to generate reports as well as have tighter controls over how we diff images and how the diff'd image appears.

+The visual regression testing process operates something like the following:

+1. Build a `reference` state of the Storybook docs (this is commited as a part of this repo)
+1. Build a `current` state of the Storybook docs after making code changes
+1. Compare the current and reference state images using RegCLI to identify differences and build a report

 Steps to run tests:

-1. Start storybook server or build storybook docs
+1. Start Storybook server or build Storybook docs
     - Start development watch process: `yarn dev`
     - or start server: `yarn storybook:watch`
     - or build static site: `yarn storybook:build`
-1. Compare the current state to the last approved state:
+1. Build the `current` state to the last approved state:
-    - If using the Storybook server (or `yarn dev`): `yarn test:visual`
+    - If using the Storybook server (or `yarn dev`): `yarn loki:build-current`
-    - If using a built storybook static site: `yarn test:visual-static`
+    - If using a built storybook static site: `yarn loki:build-current-static`
+1. Compare the `current` to the `reference` state:
+    - `yarn test:visual`

 Approving visual changes: